 If you see these signs or others in yourself or another, there is help.

-- NMSU Aggie Health & Wellness Center (646-1512): Offers free and confidential counseling services for individuals or couples.
+- NMSU Aggie Health & Wellness Center (646-1512): Offers free and confidential counseling services for individuals.

 - New Mexico Crisis & Access Line (Crisis & Access Line at 1-855-662-7474 or the Warmline at 1-855-466-7100): Help and resources for individuals in crisis.

-- If you or someone you know is experiencing suicidal thoughts and needs to talk to someone, connect with the Aggie Health & Wellness Center, or call or chat online with the National Suicide Prevention Lifeline (1-800-273-8255 or https://suicidepreventionlifeline.org/chat/).
+- If you or someone you know is experiencing thoughts of suicide and need to talk to someone, connect with the Aggie Health & Wellness Center, or call or chat online with the National Suicide Prevention Lifeline (1-800-273-8255 or https://suicidepreventionlifeline.org/chat/).